robtweed/qewd-jsdb/REPL.md

 QEWD-JSdb and the underlying Global Storage, you'll be rewarded with a new world of possibilities!

-All that might sound like a lot of hype at this stage, and is probably difficult to appreciate on the single record we've managed to create thus far, so let's proceed with some further exploration.
+All that might sound like a lot of hype at this stage, and is probably difficult to appreciate on the basis of the single record we've managed to create thus far, so let's proceed with some further exploration.

 ## What's that Right-Hand Panel in the Viewer Application All About?